 With this research we aim to understand the role of online media and platforms as people use them to report incidents during critical events.
-We are also developing methods and tools, like the software Aggie, and concepts like the crossmedia monitoring center, which we explain in a whitepaper.
+We have further developed tools, like the software Aggie, and concepts like the crossmedia monitoring center, which we explain in a whitepaper.

 Many people and institutions are publishing online digital data at all times everywhere.
 Some of this data is found on social media platform, instant messaging apps, and other digital tools.
 These new systems allow users to participate in specialized, structured or formal data generation and real-time reporting, which presents opportunities for humanitarian technologies.
 For instance, it is newly possible to create chatbots for some of the major instant messaging platforms.

 When citizens witness some critical, for example during moments of civic protest, national crisis, violent attack, or natural disaster, they increasingly rush to their phone and use digital tools to report from the ground.
 This deluge of user-generated data can be harnessed towards a critical and even life-saving analysis and response.

 Our research approach seeks to understand the contour of the communication ecology in critical events and, in particular, how various communication platforms differ and interact in a communicative ecology.
 We draw on the theory of media ecology, which recognizes that individuals and groups use a repertoire of multiple communications behaviors within their technical, social, cultural and spatial contexts.
 Under this theoretical perspective, we recognize that media choices by groups and individuals reflect different layers of socio-technic affordances and that in polymedia environments the affordances of each medium are defined in relation to each other.

 In 2016, we partnered with Pen Plus Bytes, Ghana, to support and study their social media monitoring initiative for their country elections.
 Early results point to the increasing importance of mobile instant messaging.